smclark86/100-days-of-code/log.md

 **Thoughts**: One of today's lessons had the best explanation for Hexadecimal (Base-16) I've ever heard.
 I had a pretty good idea of how it worked before, but now I understand it a lot better.
 The Chrome DevTools can do so much more than I thought!
 I have never really looked at any documentation before, so I'll have to do that.
 I know I'll be using it a lot more often now.

+### Day 13: June 22, Thursday - 8 hours

+**Today's Progress**: Learned about inheritance and specificity in CSS, using and modifying text (and text properties) and fonts in CSS, completed an exercise for the bootcamp that had me create a tic-tac-toe board using CSS, and completed an exercise that had me create a minimalist photo gallery web page.
+I also learned about float properties in CSS, as well.
+And lastly, I finished my first basic front-end project for FCC—the Build a Tribute page.

+**Thoughts**: Amazed at what is possible with inheritance and specificity in CSS.
+I know I've barely scratched the surface, but I had never really understood inheritance and specificity, so I'm really happy with what I learned today.
+The tic-tac-toe and photo gallery exercises have been the most fun I have had learning CSS, by far!
+I got mixed up between classes and id's at first in the tic-tac-toe exercise, so I had to rework it to simplify the CSS.
+While the photo gallery exercise was a code-along, I tried to figure out as much as I could before seeing the solution.
+It was quite challenging, but I enjoyed the exercise a lot.
+The Build a Tribute page took several hours to do, and I hope that I organized my HTML and CSS acceptably.
+I'm so confused about how to best organize and structure the CSS especially...I feel like it's like a jumbled mess.